NYPL/digital-collections/README.md

 ### Structure and routing

-This is a Next.js 13 app that uses the Pages router.
+This is a Next.js 14 app that uses the App router.
 This is a basic example project using that structure:

 ```
 project/